Anthropophagolagnia

 - Biastophilia22/100Biastophilia · Clinical ParaphiliasBiastophilia (raptophilia) is a clinically described paraphilia in which sexual arousal depends specifically on a partner's genuine non-consent, fear, or resistance.
 Acting on it constitutes sexual assault; it is documented here strictly as a clinical category.22

 A compound of Greek roots: *ánthrōpos* ("human being") + *phageîn* ("to eat") + *lagneía* ("lust, sexual desire"), literally "lust for eating a human being."
-The term is recorded in paraphilia glossaries (e.g. Wiktionary), but its precise coinage, coiner, and first attestation are undocumented.
+The word is recorded in paraphilia glossaries such as Wiktionary, but its coiner and first attestation are undocumented.

 lethal non-consensual paraphilia · cannibalism-linked · harm to others · forensic